joshk0/awesome-mahjong/CONTRIBUTING.md

 > Please be aware that we want to accept your contribution, but we have **some rules to keep the minimum quality** of the projects listed here.
 All reviews are **not personal feedback**, even if you are a _developer reviewing your contribution_. **Sorry if we can't meet your expectations, we do our best**.

-- **To add, remove, or change things on the list:** Submit a pull request
+- **To add, remove, or change things on the list:** Submit a pull request.

-*awesome-mahjong is a specially curated list for high-quality, actively maintained Mahjong games, software, support libraries, and resources that are free and open-source.*

 - List items should be sorted *alphabetically*;
 - Each item should be limited to one link;